firef1y1203/firef1y1203/README.md

 ## Hi there 👋

+I'm currently working and looking to collaborate on:
+- 🤔 Utilizing large language models to do financial analysis
+- 🔭 EEG / MEG signal processing
+- 🌱 AI and Psychology

 <!--
 **phoeniiix1203/phoeniiix1203** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.